ECP-WarpX/picsar/Installation_doc/Fortran/INSTALL_FORTRAN_MACOS.md

 ## Makefile configuration and compilation

+### Requirement

+You just need MPI and OpenMP to run PICSAR.

 ### Compiling with Gfortran

 To compile with Gfortran in production mode (optimization flags, `MODE=prod`), just enter: